hnes/cpuworker/README.md

 Step 3: Killall already existing cmd `x`, then run the cmd 1 and cmd 3 simultaneously.

+Step 4: Killall already existing cmd `x`, then run the cmd 1, cmd 3 and cmd 4 simultaneously.

-Please watch the latency which cmd 1 yields carefully at every step and then you would catch the difference :-D
+Please watch the latency which cmd 1 and cmd 4 yields carefully at every step and then you would catch the difference :-D

 ## Test Result On AWS